grafana/pyroscope/examples/ebpf/README.md

 ## eBPF Example

-**Note: Due to permission this docker-compose example can only be run on linux**
+**Note: Due to permission this docker-compose example can only be run on linux amd64**

 To run the example run the following commands:
 ```
 # Pull latest pyroscope image:
-docker pull pyroscope/pyroscope:latest

 # Run the example project:
 docker-compose up --build